English to German freelance translator, native German speaker

 I would rather you didn’t.
 As a freelancer, I work from home rather than running a translation office.
 Please send me your documents by email.

-I need a translation into/from a language other than English or Russian; where can I find someone to do this?
+I need a translation into/from a language other than English; where can I find someone to do this?

 A database of officially authorised, appointed and sworn translators and interpreters is provided for all languages by the State Justice Administrations at www.justiz-dolmetscher.de.

-I have a copy of a German/English/Russian document which needs certifying; can you do this?
+I have a copy of a German/English document which needs certifying; can you do this?

-No. I am only authorised to certify (my) translations into or out of German, English, and Russian–nothing else is permitted.
+No. I am only authorised to certify (my) translations into or out of German and English.
 Please contact your local authorities to have your copy certified.

 I’ve already translated something myself; could you stamp it for me?